MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 # Basic

-A simple flow to build a Node app with Github Actions.
+A simple flow to build a Node app with GitHub Actions.

 This works using `actions/checkout`.
-Note that **no** specific Node or Yarn action is used.
+Note that **no** specific Node or Yarn action is used here - the default environment will have that setup for you already.

 ```yaml
 jobs: